ysimonov/thesis_work/README.md

 of the transmission line.
 The channel sounding was based on frequency sweep of 1-9GHz UWB channel formed by multipath medium, and two BBHA 9120 D Double Ridge Broadband Horn antennas.
 FieldFox N9915A 9GHz Microwave Analyzer was used for S-parameter test.
-Transfer function is fitted by a rational fit and is used to estimated impulse response, assuming the system is LTI.
+Transfer function is fitted by a rational fit and is used to estimate the impulse response, assuming the system is LTI.
 The order of rational polynomial was chosen > 200 Degree to achieve sufficient accuracy.

 I also wrote a separate subroutine that performs sampled continuous inverse Fourier transform and Fourier transform of